Participants in Operation Enduring Freedom: New Zealand

+the Indian Ocean/United States Fifth Fleet area.

 In November 2007, a nephew of New Zealand's Minister of Defence Phil Goff died in Afghanistan; he was United States Army Captain Matthew Ferrara, who held both American and New Zealand citizenship.
 In July 2008, the sixth Australian soldier died in Afghanistan, New Zealand-born SAS Signaller Sean McCarthy.

 The decision was made in August 2009 that NZSAS troops would be sent back to Afghanistan.

-The Government of New Zealand worked on an exit plan to pull all New Zealand troops out of Afghanistan.
+In November 2009, the Government of New Zealand was working on an exit plan to pull all New Zealand troops out of Afghanistan.

 Norway

 Norwegian SOF, commanded by ISAF, was in Afghanistan from 2001 to 2021.

 In 2002, a tri-national detachment known as the European Participating Air Forces of 18 Danish, Dutch and Norwegian F-16 ground attack fighters aircraft was deployed to Manas International Airport in Kyrgyzstan to support operations in Afghanistan.
 Norway contributed four to six F-16s.
 Also deployed from Norway were logistic teams, mine clearance teams, special forces groups (from HJK and MJK) and several C-130 transport aircraft.
 Norway also has an army training base located in Afghanistan.
 Currently, they have lost one soldier in an RPG attack and one special forces lieutenant in a shoot-out with hostile gunmen.
 Norway has also lost six soldiers in bomb attacks, including four KJKs in the same attack.
 Norway redeployed F-16 ground attack aircraft in 2006 as part of a joint Dutch-Norwegian unit supporting expanded NATO operations in Afghanistan.
 Currently Norway has a little more than 500 soldiers stationed in Afghanistan, mainly in the North and in Kabul.